g4s8/gdf-am-2025/site/content/_index.md

 In production, AI backends have very specific problems.

 Users expect streaming responses.
-APIs are expensive.
+APIs are expensive,
+so it should support cancellation.
 Load is bursty.
 And latency really matters.

-These are not ML problems — these are classic backend engineering problems, just amplified by AI.
+These are not AI problems - these are classic backend engineering problems, just amplified by AI.
 {{% /note %}}

 ---

-{{% section %}}

 # AI gateway